 French cargo containment system designer GTT has booked 12 container ships that will be built with the first application of new design pressure for its Mark III Flex LNG bunker tanks.

-GTT said that in collaboration with an Asian shipyard, it has been able to apply a 1 barg tank design pressure for a recently ordered series of boxships, without naming the yard or owner involved.
+GTT said that in collaboration with an Asian shipyard, it has been able to apply a 1 barg tank design pressure for a recently ordered series of boxships, without naming the yard or owner.

-The company said the 1 barg pressure — a barg is the unit for measuring gauge pressure — compares to the current maximum of 0.7 barg.
+The company said the 1 barg pressure — a barg is the unit for measuring gauge pressure — compares with the current maximum of 0.7 barg.

-GTT said it has already implemented a 2 barg design pressure on smaller capacity fuel tanks already in operation.
-But this is the first time a higher design pressure level can be applied on larger capacity tanks of over 3,000 cbm.
+GTT said it has implemented a 2 barg design pressure on smaller capacity fuel tanks already in operation.
+But this is the first time a higher design pressure level can be applied on larger tanks of more than 3,000 cbm.

 Read the full article here